Cleve Benedict: Family

-He is the son of Cooper Procter Benedict (1907-1968) and Laura DeLamater Benedict Beury (1911-d.).
+He is the son of Cooper Procter Benedict (1907–1968) and Laura DeLamater Benedict Beury (1911-d.).
 His parents married on April 14, 1934.
-He had a younger brother, Oakley DeLamater Benedict (1938-1940), who died young and was named after their maternal grandfather; and a younger sister, Elizabeth Hasbrouck Benedict Rice (b.
+He had a younger brother, Oakley DeLamater Benedict (1938–1940), who died young and was named after their maternal grandfather; and a younger sister, Elizabeth Hasbrouck Benedict Rice (b.
 1941), named after their maternal grandmother.
-Cleve was named after their paternal grandfather, Rev. Cleveland Keith Benedict (1864-1936).
+Cleve was named after their paternal grandfather, Rev. Cleveland Keith Benedict (1864–1936).

-On his father's side of the family, he descends from Procter & Gamble co-founder William Procter and from Aaron Cleveland IV, the great-grandfather of 22nd and 24th President of the United States Grover Cleveland.
-On his mother's side of the family, he descends from the Hasbrouck family and from Louis DuBois, a patentee (founder) of New Paltz, New York.
+On his father's side of the family, he descends from Procter & Gamble co-founder William Procter and from Aaron Cleveland IV, the great-grandfather of 22nd and 24th president of the United States Grover Cleveland.
+On his mother's side of the family, he descends from the Hasbrouck family, industrialist Cornelius H. DeLamater, and Louis DuBois, a patentee (founder) of New Paltz, New York.

-On August 10, 1957 in Winchester, Virginia, he married Ann Farrar Arthur (1933-2021), a native of Winchester.
+On August 10, 1957, in Winchester, Virginia, he married Ann Farrar Arthur (1933–2021), a native of Winchester.
 Together, they had three children: Cooper Procter Benedict II, Ruth Farrar (Benedict) Mercer, and noted author and college professor Pinckney Arthur Benedict.
 Pinckney named his son Cleveland Keith Benedict III after his father and great-grandfather.